konkitoman/after-drop/README.md

 # AfterDrop

-`AfterDropBoxed` is normaly used to store it in a struct, is not really use full because you will always need to create a wrapper for a external crate!
-But can be used for other crates to do something that thing is droped, but you define `AfterDropBoxed`
+`AfterDropBoxed` is normaly used to store it in a struct, Can be used for other crates to do something when a thing is droped!

 ## Inspiration